Guarding the Health of the Wolfpack

-To help ensure a safe and successful spring semester, NC State is requiring regular testing for some members of our community, including students living on campus and select employees working in face-to-face roles.
+To help ensure a safe and successful summer, NC State is requiring regular testing for some members of our community, including students living on campus and select employees working in face-to-face roles.
 Ongoing weekly surveillance testing will help us identify cases earlier, quickly activate our contract tracing program, and isolate and quarantine individuals as needed to help prevent spread.

 Testing is available to all students, faculty and staff who work on, live on or come regularly to campus, and is limited to one test weekly.

 If you test positive, you do not have to be retested for 90 days unless you are ill and ordered to do so by your healthcare provider.

 More information about summer 2021 testing is presented below.

 Designated faculty and staff, residential students and select student employees are participating in required surveillance testing.
 Testing locations will be expanded as needed.
 Surveillance testing on campus is free for all faculty, staff and students.
 The process itself can be completed in five minutes or less, which we hope helps participants incorporate testing into their weekly routine.

 Following are the steps for the surveillance testing process:

 Step 1: Selected surveillance program participants will receive an email with details to conduct a test on specific days.